ats-lang/ATS-CodeBook/RECIPE/WordFrqncyCount/README.md

 # Counting Words

-This example gives a stream-based implementation that counts words in a given on-line source and then sorts these words according to they frequencies.
+This example gives a stream-based implementation that counts words in a given on-line source and then sorts these words according to their frequencies.

 We need a small package of the name *atscntrb-hx-teaching-bucs* to